mvanthoor/rustic-book/src/progress/sprt_testing.md

 and cutechess_cli will start to play games.

 Let's say that, after 400 games, Alpha 2 is 100 Elo stronger than Alpha 1.
-This could still change, if you play enough games... but that is the point of SPRT testing.
-As soon as cutechess_cli is 95% sure that the difference between the two engines is not going to change anymore, it will abort the match, which saves _a lot of time_.
+This could still change, if you play enough games... but it also may not change.
+That is the point of SPRT testing.
+As soon as cutechess_cli is 95% sure that the difference between the two engines is outside the error margin, it will abort the match, which saves _a lot of time_.

 At that point, cutechess_cli compares the result in Elo against the stated hypotheses.
 With a result of +100 Elo for engine NEW, we can see:

-- H1: NEW is at least 1 Elo stronger than OLD.
-True, because 100 > 1.
+- H1: NEW is at least 0 Elo stronger than OLD.
+True, because 100 Elo is more than 0 Elo.
-- H0: NEW is _NOT_ more than 5 Elo stronger than OLD.
-False, because it IS more than 5 Elo stronger (100 Elo is more than 5 Elo).
+- H0: NEW is _NOT_ more than at least 10 Elo stronger than OLD.
+False, because it IS more than 10 Elo stronger (100 Elo is more than 10 Elo).

 So H1 is accepted, and we have determined that NEW is a stronger engine than OLD, and by how much (self-play) Elo.

-If NEW scored -20 Elo, then we would have had this result:
+If NEW scored -23 Elo, then we would have had this result:

-- H1: NEW is at least 1 Elo stronger than OLD.
-False, because -10 < 1.
+- H1: NEW is at least 0 Elo stronger than OLD: This is false, because -23 Elo is less than 0 Elo.
-- H0: NEW is NOT more than 5 Elo stronger than Old.
-True, because -10 is indeed less than 5 Elo.
+- H0: NEW is NOT more than at least 10 Elo stronger than OLD: True, because -23 Elo loss is indeed _not_ at least 10 Elo gain.

-So H0 is accepted, which means that our NEW engine is not stronger than our OLD engine; it is actually weaker, and we should not include this feature.
-(At least, not yet: a feature which causes a strength loss now, could cause a strength gain when added on top of other features, so it's worth it to try again later.)
+So H0 is accepted, which means that our NEW engine is not stronger than our OLD engine; it is actually weaker.
+We should not include the feature we have been testing.
+At least, not yet: a feature which causes a strength loss now, could cause a strength gain when added on top of other features, so it's worth it to try again later.

 As long as the difference between NEW and OLD is between 1 and 5 Elo, the SPRT-test keeps running, because both hypotheses are still true: 3 Elo is